sp1derz/modelium/docs/getting-started.md

 # That's it!
 ```

+**⚠️ Important Notes:**
+- Python headers must match your Python version (3.9 vs 3.11)
+- CUDA toolkit is required for vLLM to compile CUDA kernels at runtime
+- If compilation fails, check that both Python headers and CUDA toolkit are installed

 **✅ AUTO-SPAWNED**: Modelium automatically spawns vLLM processes when loading models.
 You do **NOT** need to:
 - ❌ Start vLLM containers manually